RetroReversing/retroReversing/categories/misc/Magazines.md

  - industry
 ---

-One of the best ways to get an insight into the games industry is to look at the magazines that were available at the time, both game specific magazines and digital/creative magazines have a wealth of information.
+One of the best ways to get an insight into the games industry is to look at the magazines that were available at the time, both game-specific magazines and digital/creative magazines have a wealth of information.

 ---
 # Games Industry Magazines
 Occasionally you can be lucky enough to find a whole magazine specifically dedicated to Game Development but they can be few and far between.

-Unfortunetly most are now defunct but one excellent title remains until the time of writing: Wireframe magazine, if you are in a position to support this magazine I would strongly reccomend it.
+Unfortunately, most are now defunct but one excellent title remains until the time of writing: Wireframe magazine, if you are in a position to support this magazine I would strongly recommend it.

 Title | Publisher | Notes
 ---|---|---